 Nepal Telecom’s ADSL internet has already served people for more than a decade.
 Though the ADSL technology still performs well in some locations, there are many factors including the distance and copper cable affecting the data speed and connection reliability.
 That’s why a lot of people query about the process to convert their ADSL internet into Fiber.
-Let’s jump right in for how to change Ntc ADSL line from the copper cable to the Fiber-based FTTH service.
+Let’s jump right in for how to change the Ntc ADSL line from the copper cable to the Fiber-based FTTH service.

-Nepal Telecom itself is also working on migrating their copper customers to Fiber.
+Nepal Telecom itself is also working on migrating its copper customers to Fiber.
 But as their Fiber service is not available in all the areas, they are confined to limited migration.
-For such migration, Nepal Telecom will contact you and perform the switch on their own, which is also for free.
+For such migration, Nepal Telecom will contact you and perform the switch on their own, which is also free.
 If you have got calls for such change, we suggest you change immediately.
 Otherwise, you will have to visit their office if you want to switch later.

 How to convert Ntc ADSL to Fiber?

 Here you shall find the process to convert your Nepal Telecom ADSL service to Fiber.